 Some climate change issues affecting agriculture are common throughout the province.
-Other changes are very localized, such as increased salinity in the Lower Fraser River.
+Other issues are very localized, such as increased salinity in the Lower Fraser River.
 Suitable adaptation actions will depend on the environment, available supports and production type in a particular region.

 The diversity of agriculture production in BC reflects the province’s variable geology, climate and topography.